-To restore the dumped database into a database named "catmaid" (which would have to be created as described in the basic install instructions):
+To restore the dumped database into a database named catmaid (which would have to be created as described in the basic install instructions, including the database user referenced in the backup):

+'''

-psql -U <CATMAID-USER> -d catmaid -f catmaid\dump.sql
+pg_restore -U <CATMAID-USER> -d catmaid catmaid_dump.sql

+'''

 Both commands will ask for the password.
 Alternatively, you can use the scripts scripts/database/backup-database.py and scripts/database/revert-database.py, which do the same thing.
-Those don't ask for a password, but require a .pqpass file (see PostgreSQL documentation).
+Those don't ask for a password, but require a .pgpass file (see PostgreSQL documentation).